llamaxyz/llama/docs/strategies.md

 The queuing period is the inverse of the approval period and can also be thought of as the disapproval period.
 It defines the amount of time that policyholders have to disapprove an action.
 The queuing period can be disabled if set to 0, which would mean actions cannot be disapproved after they pass the approval period.
-Setting the value of queuing period to 0 is also useful for instant execution strategies.
+Setting the value of queuing period to 0 is how one would configure an instant execution strategy, since the action could automatically move from the `queued` state to being able to be executed.

 ### `expirationPeriod`